-A subject is one of the first things a user will see when your email appears in their inbox.
+A subject is one of the first things users will see when your emails appear in their inboxes.
 In order for a user to even open your email, you have to make sure that the subject line is perfect.

 Your subject line should be concise and clear, and you should keep in mind that mobile clients aren’t able to see a long subject line, so try to include only the most pertinent information.